 top of page

-I use only recycled objects.
-These used/exploited objects, often signaling or previously worn on the human body, contain traces; of ghosts, panache, fables, declarations, judgements, information buried.
-My work is an arcing palimpsest—something reused or altered but still bearing visible traces of its earlier form.
-I am interested in the recycling/reexamination of human narrative; what is passed down in the human trace.
+In these paintings, I use only recycled objects.
+The usage of these, previously worn, everyday objects conceptually follows Rauschenberg’s “gap between the everyday world and painting”.
+I often choose fashion objects that signal or are previously worn on the human body.
+These used objects contain traces; of ghosts, panache, fables, declarations, stories and other information buried by the previous wearer or owner of the object.
+My work becomes an arcing palimpsest—something reused or altered but still bearing visible traces of its earlier form.
+I am interested in what is passed down in the human trace & its evolution.

-I first drape and sew, to build up a topography.
-Gestural painting is then used to reorient, activate, connect, highlight or excavate the transition between things—a meta space.
+Coming from my previous fashion study, I first drape and sew the fabric and clothing, to build up a topography.
+I do not start with overt planning, rather allowing the topography to freely associate and build itself accordingly.
+Other objects are added as they relate to this topography.
+Gestural painting is then applied to reorient, activate, connect, highlight or excavate meaning.
 The emphasis is upon the plurality of social and cultural forces that construct a context.
-These objects, reincarnated as paintings, represent shape-shifters between celebration to demonstration, the mythological to the ontological.
+For me, these reincarnated paintings, represent shape-shifters celebrating the mythological to the ontological of human passage.

 bottom of page